 Travel dates are July 19-August 3, 2024

-Primary stay will be in Kigali, Rwanda (capital city) with an overnight stay at the Akegera Game Lodge.
+The primary stay will be in Kigali, Rwanda (capital city), with an overnight stay at the Akegera Game Lodge.
 Selected excursions include:

 Why Rwanda?

 This two-week program aligns with the 30-year anniversary of the Genocide.
-It features daily immersive experiences, meant to help participants learn more about the country and its peoples.
+It features daily immersive experiences to help participants learn more about the country and its people.
 Participants will meet with genocide survivors and perpetrators, learn about efforts to rebuild and heal, and discuss controversies related to reconciliation, rebuilding, governance, and memory.

 Participants will also experience the beauty of Rwanda and its people.
 In addition to cultural activities, ranging from dance and art to cooking, the tour will visit Akagera National Park for a 2-day safari experience.
-There participants will see the region’s largest protected wetland and many of Africa’s “Big Five” animals.
+Participants will see the region’s largest protected wetland and many of Africa’s “Big Five” animals there.

 Faculty Expertise